CANNABIS AND CBD BEAUTY REVIEW

 - Parts or source of the cannabis plant-based on the 1970 Controlled Substances Act (CSA).

-- THC concentrations for hemp differ internationally, with THC concentrations in the United States cannot exceed 3/10ths of 1% (0.3%).
+- THC concentrations for hemp differ internationally, with THC concentrations (within the United States) not exceeding a limit of 3/10ths of 1% (0.3%).

 - Compounds extracted from cannabis, CBD is currently deemed as a Schedule I controlled substance by both the FDA and the Drug Enforcement Administration (DEA) pursuant to the 1970 CSA.